annotation/text-fabric/docs/Api/General.md

         If you need order, it is
         better to order the nodes before you feed them to `T.text()`.

-    ??? note "Defaults and errors"
+    ??? info "fmt"
-        The format is given with `fmt`, with default `text-orig-full`.
-If the `fmt` cannot be found, the default is taken.
-If the default format is not defined in the dataset, the node numbers will be output instead.
+        The format of text-representation is given with `fmt`, with default `text-orig-full`.
+        If the `fmt`
+        cannot be found, the default is taken.
+        If the default format is not defined in the `otext` feature of the dataset,
+        the node numbers will be output instead.

         This function does not give error messages, because that could easily overwhelm the output stream, especially in a notebook.